globulus/simi/README.md

 # Prints: a doubled is 4 and b minus 1 halved is 1
 ```

-When used as objects, strings are boxed into an instance of open Stdlib class String, which contains useful methods for string manipulation.
+When used as objects, strings are boxed into an instance of open Core class *String*, which contains useful methods for string manipulation.
 Since strings are immutable, all of these methods return a new string.

-Strings are pass-by-value, and boxed strings are pass-by-copy.
+Strings are pass-by-value, and boxed strings are pass-by-reference.

 The String class contains a native *builder()* method that allows you to concatenate a large number of string components without sacrificing the performance that results from copying a lot of strings:
 ```ruby